‘RHONJ’ Star Danielle Staub & Oliver Maier Call It Quits After Quickie Engagement

-Real Housewives of New Jersey star Danielle Staub and companion Oliver Maier have ended their relationship after a whirlwind six-week courtship and engagement.
-The couple was to tie the knot on Monday, March 4 in front of a Justice of the Peace in New York City.
+The Real Housewives of New Jersey star Danielle Staub and companion Oliver Maier have ended their relationship after a whirlwind six-week courtship and engagement.
+The couple was to tie the knot on Monday, March 4, in front of a Justice of the Peace in New York City.

 Us Weekly reported that multiple sources confirmed the couple was not going to marry as scheduled.
 Us confirmed on March 2 that the two were still engaged, but had decided not to marry.
-Now it appears they have split completely according to this latest report.
+Now, it appears they have split completely, according to this latest report.

 The couple became engaged without a ring on February 28 during a romantic vacation in St. Barts.
-Days later, the twosome went shopping for a sparkler but reportedly did not purchase one.
+Days later, the twosome went shopping for a sparkler, but reportedly did not purchase one.

 According to Entertainment Tonight, Maier is a venture capitalist and the Duke of Provence, which would have made the Real Housewives star a duchess had she gone through with the nuptials.

-Maier also owns 15 vineyards in the South of France, as well as two castles according to Bravo.
+Maier also owns 15 vineyards in the South of France, as well as two castles, according to Bravo.

 Fans were shocked when Staub announced her engagement to Maier not only because they had known each other for only six weeks, but it was just days after her divorce from husband Marty Caffrey was finalized.
-Staub and Caffrey couple wed in May 2018 and split in September after four months of marriage.
-Caffrey called her quickie relationship and engagement to Maier “a disgrace” to Us Weekly.
+Staub and Caffrey wed in May of 2018 and split in September after four months of marriage.

+Speaking to Us Weekly, Caffrey called Staub’s quickie relationship and engagement to Maier “a disgrace.”

 Danielle Staub’s ex-husband says her whirlwind romance and sudden split is “an absolute disgrace.” https://t.co/R0Rfkuzovc